fluencelabs/devcontainer/tutorial/aqua/quick_start.md

 ]
 ```

 Congratulations!
-You have successfully created and compiled your first Aqua script for an already deployed distributed service and executed the script with the `fldist` commandline tool.
-The remaining two sections in this quick start tutorial show you how to create the Wasm module underlying our greeting service and how to deploy modules and services to peer-to-peer noes.
+You have successfully created and compiled your first Aqua script for an already deployed service and executed the script with the `fldist` commandline tool.
+For more exmaples, clone the [Aqua-Playground](https://github.com/fluencelabs/aqua-playground) to your workspace.
+The remaining two sections in this quick start tutorial show you how to create the Wasm module underlying our greeting service and how to deploy modules and services to peer-to-peer nodes.